Addition and Subtraction of Whole Numbers

 Prior knowledge that will help with this topic

-• Basic numeracy skills: Ability to perform simple addition, subtraction, multiplication, and division with whole numbers.
-Understanding of place value up to millions and decimals to two places.
+- •Basic numeracy skills: confident with addition, subtraction, multiplication, and division of whole numbers, and understanding of place value up to millions.

 Key Terminology